bahmanm/BahmanM.Flow/README.md

   <tr>
     <td>🧠 Compose Behaviours and Operations</td>
     <td>
-      Where they are need, not where they defined.<br/>
+      Where they are need, not where they are defined.<br/>
       Policies (timeout, retry) and whole‑flow branching are configured in our code and not in the upstream modules.
     </td>
   </tr>